balancednetwork/balanced-java-contracts/docs/crosschain.md

 ### Configuration and Validation

-In the xCall Manager contract, the ICON governance contract address is configured to enable identification and validation of the ICON governance contract.
-Similarly, the spoke xCall address is configured within the xCall Manager for the same purpose.
-This configuration ensures secure and verified communication between the ICON and spoke chain contracts.
+In the xCall Manager contract is the proxy of the ICON governance contract managing the Balanced DAO spoke contracts on a specific chain.

+### Ownership Proxy
+TODO

 ### Protocol Management